emcrispim/fg777controller/README.md

 * jnius (used 1.1)

-Before run on PC uncomment the line `Window.size = (960, 540)` it can be used other resolution with the same ratio.
+Before run on PC uncomment the line `Window.size = (960, 540)` or use other resolution with the same ratio.
-It can be run under the android kivy luncher app.
+It can be run under the android kivy luncher app ([here](https://play.google.com/store/apps/details?id=org.kivy.pygame&hl=pt)).